 Toy Story: Buzz Lightyear.
-Consider the implications of realising that you're not a Space Ranger, not a human being, the universe you remember doesn't exist: "YOU!
+Consider the implications of realizing that you're not a Space Ranger, not a human being, the universe you remember doesn't exist: "YOU!
 ARE!
 A!
 TOOOOOOY!"

 In Cars 2, Mater is told that everyone sees him as a fool, and then looks at his reflection.
 Get it?
 Tow Mater in the mirror!

 Meet the Robinsons: A young boy named Cornelius "Lewis" Robinson befriends a boy named Wilbur, who apparantly came from the future.
 It is later revealed that Lewis is actually Wilbur's father.